caktus/talks/djangocon/2013/scaling/scaling.rst

 Presenter Notes
 ---------------
+- We did think about that but after load testing with postgres we discovered it wasn't necessary
-- Another useful option that can be handy if you don't care about the durability of a transaction is synchronous_commit
+- One useful option that can be handy if you don't care about the durability of a transaction is synchronous_commit
 - It's not as bad as disabling fsync b/c there's no risk of data inconsistency
 - But IF the server crashes BEFORE it can call fsync but AFTEr it returns success to the user, there might be an inconsistency between what the user thinks was saved and what was actually saved.
 - Obviously this is not good for banking transactions, but there are plenty of other less critical applications out there that might benefit from disabling this feature in Postgres.